 Also critical to the growth of CADDRA was the contribution of Heidi Bernhardt as Executive Director (2006-2013), during which time the CADDRA annual conference also grew in scope and popularity.
 Niamh McGarry took over as Executive Director in 2013.
 The other current staff members are Carol Simpson (administrator) and Carina Gustafsson-Smith (membership).
 CADDRA has continued to develop and expand with the addition of an annual ADHD Research Day, ADHD Institutes and eLearning portal and an increasing involvement in advocacy initiatives throughout Canada.

 The current CADDRA board includes representation from child and adult psychiatry, family medicine, pediatrics and psychology from across Canada.
 Its growing CADDRA membership include medical and healthcare professionals from Canada and abroad.

-- Publishes the fourth edition of the Canadian ADHD Practice Guidelines this October
+- Publishes the Canadian ADHD Practice Guidelines this October

 - Advocates for increased resources and support for health care professionals and their patients on a provincial and national basis

 - Operates an eLearning portal as a depository for webcasts, audio podcasts, ePosters and article reviews